skarroumi/LibraryManagementSystem/README.md

 managers.
   + Student: Any AUI student with an active ID.

-+ For Managers, the application should allow the following:
++ For Managers, the application shall be allowed the following:
   + Add, Delete, Update Books.
   + Show all the borrowed books, with overdues.
   + Respond to the non-availability requests.
   + Place students on prohibition or clearance.

-+ Students should be able to perform the following actions:
++ Students shall be able to perform the following actions:
   + Search for books.
   + Request to borrow a book at an exact date.
   + Confirm book returns.